faithward/faithward/README.md

 - Bash and Vim
 - Data Structures

+**Projects:**
+- [WordSword](wordsword.herokuapp.com), a web application built using React.js, Node.js, and Flask that returns condensed versions of user-inputted texts without sacrificing meaning.
+Repository available [here](https://github.com/faithward/WordSword)
+- [Florida Man Mythos](floridamanymythos.com), a digital archive of cultural history tracing the origins of the "Florida Man" legend.
+Self-researched and built using HTML, CSS, Bootstrap, and JavaScript

 **💪 Currently working on:**
 - Expanding my knowledge of AWS
 - Learning C# for video game development